-Measure Planning Criteria Design Criteria Reliability / Continuity of Supply Adequacy of Supply (qualitative standards) All development receives a reliable supply of potable water, with minimal interruptions to their service.
-All development is provided with a water supply which is adequate for the intended use. (quantitative standards) Standards in Division 3 of Schedule 1 of the Planning Scheme Customer Service Standards Customer Service Obligations Water Service Association of Australia Codes IPWEA Standards Standards in Division 3 of Schedule 1 of the Planning Scheme Customer Service Standards Quality of Supply Provide a uniform water quality in accordance with recognised standards which safeguard community health and is free from objectionable taste and odour.
+Measure Planning Criteria Design Criteria Reliability / Continuity of (qualitative standards) All development receives a (quantitative standards) Supply reliable supply of potable water, with minimal interruptions to their service.
+Standards in Division 3 of Schedule 1 of the Planning Scheme Customer Service Standards Customer Service Obligations Adequacy of Supply All development is provided with a water supply which is adequate for the intended use.
+Water Service Association of Australia Codes IPWEA Standards Standards in Division 3 of Schedule 1 of the Planning Scheme Customer Service Standards Quality of Supply Provide a uniform water quality in accordance with recognised standards which safeguard community health and is free from objectionable taste and odour.
 The Australian Drinking Water Guidelines developed by the National Health and Medical Research Council Standards in Division 3 of Schedule 1 of the Planning Scheme Environmental Impacts The environmental impacts of the water supply network are minimised in accordance with community expectations.
 Compliance with the requirements of the Environmental Protection Act1994 and associated Environmental Protection Polices and the Water Act 2000 Pressure and Leakage Management The water supply network is monitored and managed to maintain the reliability and adequacy of supply and to minimise environmental impacts.
 System Leakage Management Plan (Chapter 3, Part 3, Division 1A Water Act 2000) Water Supply (Safety and Reliability Act) 2008 Infrastructure Design / Planning Standards Design of the water supply network will comply with established codes and standards Water Services Association of Australia - WSA 03 2002 Water Supply Code of Australia Australian Drinking Water Guidelines - National Health and Medical Research Council Planning Guidelines for Water Supply and Sewerage - Department of Natural Resources and Water Standards in Division 3 of Schedule 1 of the Planning Scheme